 We can only achieve this by consistently selling excellent value computers and providing an efficient, cost effective computer repairs service.

 CLICK THIS LINK to see our Google Listing and read our Reviews.

 We aim to run a profitable and successful business despite the fact that the computer and electronics industry is a major contributor to pollution and climate change.

 In our view there are simply too many new computers being produced, purchased and discarded.
 This happens because consumers often think they need a new one when they actually don’t.

-It is a fact that most consumers buy a new computer that is either worse, or no better than their old one, in terms of specification.
-The only reason the new one seems to work better is because it has no viruses (yet) and the user has not yet had time to download the typical clutter and junk programs that cause it to run slow or malfunction.
+Most consumers buy a new computer that is either worse, or no better than their old one, in terms of specification.
+The new one seems to work better for a while because it has no viruses, and the user has not yet had time to download the typical clutter and junk programs that cause it to run slow or malfunction.

 Most computer manufacturers are now pursuing a policy of ‘built-in obsolescence’ – deliberately building computers that are likely to outlast their guarantee period by only a few months.

 If you want to do your bit for the environment, please don’t buy a ‘cheap as chips’ brand new computer.
 The chances are that your current computer is better than the new one you’re going to buy: It just needs fixed up and ‘cleaned out’.

 If your computer really does need replacing, buy a better quality ‘second hand’ or refurbished one.
 It will cost you less, run better and faster, and last longer.